Pi4J/pi4j-springboot/README.md

-# pi4j-springboot
-Pi4J Spring Boot Starter
+# Pi4J Spring Boot Starter

+## How to use

+This starter requires Java 17 or higher.